|Support||Help Desk, Forum, Knowledge Base & Social Media|

 DreamHost is one of the largest and most established hosting companies online.
 They have been operating since 1997 (positively ancient by digital standards) and have grown to serve more than 1.5 million websites and 400,000 customers across the globe.

-They are independent and employee-owned (ie, they aren’t another Newfold Digital or GoDaddy brand).
-They are also one of the longest supporters of open source and community-built software (ie, WordPress, etc).
+They are independent and employee-owned, not another Newfold Digital or GoDaddy brand.
+They are also one of the longest supporters of open source and community-built software, i.e., WordPress, etc.)

 DreamHost offers a full spectrum of hosting solutions from Shared (most common) to VPS to Cloud – and even a specialized WordPress offering along with complementary services like email and domain management.

-But older and employee-owned doesn’t mean they are the best fit for everyone.
-While moving one of my side projects off an old HostGator VPS, I took the opportunity to give DreamHost’s shared hosting plan a try.
+But being older and employee-owned doesn’t mean they are the best fit for everyone.
+While moving one of my side projects off an old HostGator VPS, I decided to try DreamHost’s shared hosting plan.

-Here’s my DreamHost Hosting review – structured with the pros, cons, and direct comparisons to competitors based on my experience as a customer.
+Based on that experience, here’s my DreamHost Hosting review – structured with the pros, cons, and direct comparisons to competitors.

 Shared Hosting Plans